End stage kidney disease is when a person’s kidneys fail. It occurs in the last stage of chronic kidney disease.

-- Glomerular filtration rate (GFR): Measures how well the kidneys filter the blood.
+- Glomerular filtration rate (GFR): This tests measures how well the kidneys filter blood.

-- Urinalysis: Looks for protein and blood in the urine.
+- Urinalysis: To look for protein and blood in the urine.

-- Serum creatinine test: Tests the blood for a buildup of the waste product creatine.
+- Serum creatinine test: To evaluate the blood for a buildup of the waste product creatine.

-- Blood urea nitrogen test: Measures nitrogen in the blood.
+- Blood urea nitrogen test: To measure nitrogen levels in the blood.

-According to research from 2016, a doctor may diagnose ESKD if a person has uremia, which is when the blood retains large amounts of substances that the kidneys usually remove in the urine.
-Uremia means they will need ongoing kidney dialysis.
+According to research from 2016, a doctor may diagnose ESKD if a person has uremia.
+Uremia is when the blood retains large amounts of substances that the kidneys usually remove.
+If a person has uremia, they will need ongoing kidney dialysis.

 A doctor will usually suggest renal replacement therapy for ESKD.
 Renal replacement therapy includes kidney dialysis or a kidney transplant.

 There are two main types of kidney dialysis: hemodialysis and peritoneal dialysis.